blcxtranslations/blcx/_translated/chapter-0029.md

 But this difficult problem was placed in front of Lin Xuan.
 There was no way to learn such an advanced technique at the Young Hawks Pavilion!

-The more advanced version of telekinesis is the Spiritual Control technique, which is a mid rank technique.
+The more advanced version of telekinesis is the Spiritual Control technique, which is a mid-rank technique.
 It should be stored on the second floor of the library and the only way to read it would be to meet one of the following two conditions.

-Either reach the Foundation Building stage, and become a high level cultivator of the sect which naturally grants the qualifications to enter.
+Either reach the Foundation Building stage and become a high-level cultivator of the sect which naturally grants the qualifications to enter.
 But Lin Xuan directly rejected this idea.
 How can the path of cultivation be that easy?
 Even now, with the support of pills, to want to establish the foundation, would still require a long time.

 And the second way, as a Spirit Gathering disciple, if one showed outstanding talent, and possessed a spirit tool, one can also petition the patriarch for admission onto the second floor of the library to consult the Spiritual Control technique.